 Current Performance: The department's work participation rate measures how effectively people are able to enter the workforce and gain economic self-sufficiency.
 PHHS's goal is that MFIP and DWP participants will meet or exceed the state's expectation of a work participation rate of 38.9%.
 The 3-year Self-Support Index measures whether eligible adults are working an average of 30 or more hours per week or no longer receiving MFIP or DWP cash assistance during the quarter three years from a baseline quarter.
-The required performance range for St. Louis County is 56.81% to 77.95%.
-Due to the pandemic, the 2021 rate of 14.37% is not an accurate reflection of the work St. Louis County does or the individuals the County serves.
-The 3-year self-support index for 2021 is 60.3%.
+This rate was 19.92% in 2023.